Ambareen09/Create-memories/README.md

  ##  If you want to add more functionalities or solve a bug you came across, here are the steps to clone this repo and make it up and running in your local machine

+ ## Pre-requisites

+ Existing MondoDB account and your personal database api link

  1. Clone this repo

  ```